Skip to content

 by sumbitting this pull request, i agree that

-- [ ] i have run `ruff format` to format the code
+- [ ] i have run `poe check` to check for any style issues

-- [ ] i have tested both the dev version and the built version of rovr
+- [ ] i have tested both the dev version (in venv) and the built version (uv build then install) of rovr

-- [ ] cache, logs and others are not accidently added to git's tracking history
+- [ ] cache, logs and others were not accidentally added to git's tracking history

-- [ ] the documentation has been updated if necessary
+- [ ] the documentation has been updated wherever necessary

 after making your necessary changes, you can run